Everything you need to know before turning vegan

 Eliminating meat and animal products will inevitably lead you to rely more heavily on other foods.
 Substitutes usually take the form of whole grains, fruits, vegetables, beans, peas, nuts and seeds.
 Since these foods make up a larger proportion of a vegan diet than a typical Western diet, they can contribute to a higher daily intake of certain beneficial nutrients.

 Studies have consistently reported that well-planned vegan diets tend to be higher in dietary fibre, magnesium, potassium folate, vitamins A, C and E, and phytochemicals (beneficial plant compounds).
+Some companies, like Sinful Vegan, offer vegan diet supplements that can be an add-on to your diet plan.

 2) Weight management